slancio/meeplespace-old/README.md

 ### Phase 2: Creating Events (~2 days)
-I will allow users to make themselves a host and create events through API routes and Backbone views.
+I will allow users to make themselves a host and create events through API routes and Backbone/Marionette views.
 By the end of this phase, users will be able to create and view events.
 Games will be given just a string (address) location for now until Google API lookups are implemented in a later phase.

 [Details][phase-two]